 Non-Enterprise Reporting Unit

-During the six months ended June 30, 2022, due primarily due to a continued decline in market valuation from December 31, 2021, we recorded impairment expenses of $23.5 million including impairments of $12.3 million and $11.2 million for each of the three months ended March 31, 2022 and June 30, 2022, respectively, related to our non-enterprise reporting unit.
+For the year ended December 31, 2021, primarily due to a continued decline in market valuation and a flattening in the operating results of our non-enterprise reporting unit compared to acquisition assumption, we recorded an impairment expense of $14.4 million related to our non-enterprise reporting unit.
 To perform our analysis, we applied a 25% weighting to the income approach and a 75% weighting to the market approach.
-We did not record any impairments during the three months ended September 30, 2022 as well as the three and nine months ended September 30, 2021.

 Finite-lived Intangible Assets, Net

 We performed a two step impairment test for the asset groups that had indicators of impairment in the current year under ASC 360 and as a result of this analysis we did not identify any impairment.
 For the six months ended December 31, 2020, we determined that the carrying value of Solo’s developed technology and trade name exceeded it’s fair value, resulting in an impairment of $2.7 million.

 Intangible assets as of December 31, 2021 consist of the following: